-Hot Metal Bridge, the literary magazine created by MFA students at the University of Pittsburgh, publishes two online issues annually at the end of the fall and spring semesters.
+Hot Metal Bridge, the literary magazine created by M.F.A. students at the University of Pittsburgh, publishes two online issues annually at the end of the fall and spring semesters.
 We have published work by established writers including Maxine Hong Kingston, Sherrie Flick, Dan Chaon, Ewa Chrusciel, and Rodrigo Toscano, but we also maintain an emphasis on finding new material from emerging and previously unpublished writers.
-In a previous life, MFA students at the University of Pittsburgh published the literary magazine Nidus (2001-2005).
+In a previous life, M.F.A. students at the University of Pittsburgh published the literary magazine Nidus (2001-2005).

 We also run [in brackets], a literary podcast in partnership with WPTS.

 TANYA SHIRAZI is a Los Angeles native.
 She holds a B.A. in History with minors in English and Latin-American Studies from the University of California, Los Angeles and an M.S. in Counseling Psychology from Mount St. Mary’s University, Los Angeles.
 Tanya is an alumni of the Tin House Winter Writing Workshop and Fine Arts Work Center in Provincetown Workshop and has received an artist residency from Foundation Valaparaiso Residency in Almeria, Spain.
-She also serves as the Social Media editor for Aster(ix), an award-winning literary journal that focuses on publishing women of color and marginalized voices.
+She also serves as Managing Editor for Aster(ix), an award-winning literary journal that focuses on publishing women of color and marginalized voices.
 Tanya’s work centers around Central-American narratives.
 She is currently working on a forthcoming novel, which follows the trajectory of a young Salvadoran woman’s life who is forced to leave her home and immigrate to the United States during the Salvadoran Civil War.

-[in brackets] Producer
+[in brackets] Co-Producer

 WILLIAM LYCHACK is the author, most recently, of the forthcoming novel, Cargill Falls.
 His work has appeared in The Best American Short Stories, The Pushcart Prize, and on public radio’s This American Life, and his awards include a National Endowment for the Arts Fellowship, a Pittsburgh Foundation Grant, a Sherwood Anderson Award, and a Barnes and Noble Discover Great New Writers Selection.
 He has worked as an editor at New England Review and Guideposts Magazine and currently teaches in the Writing Program at the University of Pittsburgh.
 He has forthcoming pieces in The American Scholar, Conjunctions, North American Review, New England Review, and Kyoto Journal. photo credit: Marion Ettlinger